codemariner/tconf/README.md

 3. Support for JSON and YAML file formats.
 4. NODE_ENV directed configuration.
 5. Customizing overrides
-6. Mapping to environment variables
+6. Mapping from environment variables

 With a given directory, by default, configuration files are loaded in the following manor (if found):